HzaCode/DP2_BeginnersGuide/docs/source/Simplifying Data Extraction with Jexter X.md

+# Simplifying Data Extraction with Jexter X

-### Comprehensive Example
+## Comprehensive Example

-Suppose you need to extract drug names, batch numbers, production and expiration dates, manufacturer links, availability, and additional information from a webpage that contains a list of multiple drugs, each with detailed descriptions and images：
+Suppose you need to extract drug names, batch numbers, production and expiration dates, manufacturer links, availability, and additional information from a webpage that contains a list of multiple drugs, each with detailed descriptions and images:

 ```html
 <div class="drugs-container">